WhineyMonkey10/random_profile_generator/README.md

 *USAGE & CREDITS*

 Any public or priavte demonstrative usage of this project is strictly prohibited, UNLESS WhineyMonkey10 (https://github.com/WhineyMonkey10) is credited in the demonstration of the code.
 Any malicious use of this project is not my responsability, this is for learning purposes only.
+If you get in trouble for the use of this project, the developer(s) are not responsable.

 To use this code you must:
-    1. Download the project as a ZIP
+    1. Download the project as a ZIP (Latest release recommended)
     2. Extract the ZIP into a file
     3. Open a program such as Visual Studio Code
     4. Upload the file to VS Code